Community Impact Internships Program (CIIP)

 - to give undergraduate students an opportunity to gain real-world experience while being directly involved in the Baltimore City community

 - to support local nonprofits, community groups, and government agencies in achieving their missions

 The Community Impact Internships Program begins in early June and ends in the beginning of August.
 Interns are required to attend an extensive 5-day orientation (Monday through Friday), work 35-hours a week, for 8-weeks, while engaging in weekly reflection sessions with their fellow cohort, and attend a closing reception.
-Interns are asked to work no more than 10 additional hours per week for reflection and receive a $4000 stipend.
+The Center for Social Concern provides interns with a $4725 stipend for their participation over the summer.

-There are 3 different ways to become involved in CIIP:
+There are 3 different ways to become involved.